Huulamnguyen/noshow-medical-appoinment-prediction/README.md

 Hypertension | Status of having high blood pressure |
 Diabetes | Status of being diabetic |
 Time between appointments | Number of days between two consecutive scheduled appointments |

+### Research Questions:
+1. Can we predict the no-show statuses using data analytical techniques?
+2. What are the important features in order to predict the no-show status?
+3. What is the importance of the features?
+4. How do the different sampling techniques affect the prediction of no-show statuses?
+5. How do the different feature selection methods affect the prediction of no-show statuses?
+6. How does the prediction performance for the no-show statuses change for more complex analytical models?
+7. How does the presence of outliers change the prediction performance for the no-show statuses?